Markovian Sliced Wasserstein Distances: Beyond Independent Projections: Additional Materials

 \subsection{Discussions on Related Works}

-\textbf{K-SW is autoregressive decomposition:} In MSW, we assume that the joint distribution over projecting directions has the first-order Markov structure: $\sigma(\theta_1,\ldots,\theta_T) = \sigma_1(\theta_1)\prod_{t=2}^T \sigma_t(\theta_t|\theta_{t-1})$.
+\textbf{K-SW is autoregressive decomposition.} In MSW, we assume that the joint distribution over projecting directions has the first-order Markov structure: $\sigma(\theta_1,\ldots,\theta_T) = \sigma_1(\theta_1)\prod_{t=2}^T \sigma_t(\theta_t|\theta_{t-1})$.
 However, we can consider the full autoregressive decomposition $\sigma(\theta_1,\ldots,\theta_T) = \sigma_1(\theta_1)\prod_{t=2}^T \sigma_t(\theta_t|\theta_{1},\ldots,\theta_{t-1})$.
 Let $T=K$ in K-SW, hence the transition distribution that is used in K-SW is: $ \sigma_t(\theta_t|\theta_{1},\ldots,\theta_{t-1})=\text{Gram-Schmidt}_{\theta_1,\ldots,\theta_{t-1}} \sharp \mathcal{U}(\mathbb{S}^{d-1}), $ where $\text{Gram-Schmidt}_{\theta_1,\ldots,\theta_{t-1}} (\theta_t)$ denotes the Gram-Schmidt process update that applies on $\theta_t$.

-\textbf{Generalization of Max-K-SW:} Similar to Max-SW, we can derive a Markovian-based K-sliced Wasserstein distance that generalizes the idea of the projected gradient ascent update in Max-K-SW.
+\textbf{Generalization of Max-K-SW.} Similar to Max-SW, we can derive a Markovian-based K-sliced Wasserstein distance that generalizes the idea of the projected gradient ascent update in Max-K-SW.
 However, the distance considers the transition on the Stiefel manifold instead of the unit hypersphere, hence, it will be more computationally expensive.
 Moreover, orthogonality might not be a good constraint.
 Therefore, the generalization of Max-K-SW might not have many advantages.

-\textbf{Beyond the projected sub-gradient ascent update:} In the input-awared transition for MSW, we utilize the projected sub-gradient update as the transition function to create a new projecting direction.
+\textbf{Beyond the projected sub-gradient ascent update.} In the input-awared transition for MSW, we utilize the projected sub-gradient update as the transition function to create a new projecting direction.
 Therefore, we could other optimization techniques such as momentum, adaptive stepsize, and so on to create the transition function.
 We will leave the investigation about this direction to future work.

-\textbf{Applications to other sliced Wasserstein variants:} The Markovian approach can be applied to other variants of sliced Wasserstein distances e.g., generalized sliced Wasserstein~\cite{kolouri2019generalized}, augmented sliced Wasserstein distance~\cite{chen2022augmented}, projected robust Wasserstein (PRW)~\cite{paty2019subspace,lin2020projection,huang2021riemannian} ($k>1$ dimensional projection), convolution sliced Wasserstein~\cite{nguyen2022revisiting}, sliced partial optimal transport~\cite{bonneel2019spot,bai2022sliced}, hierarchical sliced Wasserstein~\cite{nguyen2022hierarchical} and so on.
+\textbf{Applications to other sliced Wasserstein variants.} The Markovian approach can be applied to other variants of sliced Wasserstein distances e.g., generalized sliced Wasserstein~\cite{kolouri2019generalized}, augmented sliced Wasserstein distance~\cite{chen2022augmented}, projected robust Wasserstein (PRW)~\cite{paty2019subspace,lin2020projection,huang2021riemannian} ($k>1$ dimensional projection), convolution sliced Wasserstein~\cite{nguyen2022revisiting}, sliced partial optimal transport~\cite{bonneel2019spot,bai2022sliced}, and so on.